 - The Standard is in harmony with the policies of NEMA standardization activities and has been developed according to the procedures contained in the NEMA constitution and bylaws;

 - the interests of all affected NEMA subdivisions have been considered;

-- any recommendations should be made to NEMA Counsel concerning compliance of the standard with NEMA’s policies and procedures;
+- any recommendations should be made to NEMA Counsel concerning compliance of the Standard with NEMA policies and procedures;

 5. Editing and publication

-Once C&S approves the proposed standard, it is submitted to NEMA’s Communications department, which edits the document in compliance the NEMA Style Manual.
+Once C&S approves the proposed Standard, it is submitted to NEMA’s Communications department, which edits the document in compliance with the NEMA Style Manual.

 When completed, the proposed Standard is returned to the responsible staff Member for final review and approval by the appropriate section representative.
 Generally, an editorial committee conducts the final editorial review.
 Any changes requested by the editorial committee are implemented by the Communications department, and the document is then forwarded to the publisher, Global Engineering, for printing and distribution.